AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-customizingviewer/r-html5-flyout-viewer-20-customize-flyoutzoomview.md

 .s7flyoutviewer .s7flyoutzoomview .s7tip
 ```

-It is possible to configure font style, size appearance and vertical offset through CSS.
+It is possible to configure font style, size, appearance, and vertical offset through CSS.
 However, horizontal alignment is managed by the viewer logic.
 Overriding it through CSS using `left` or `right` properties is not supported.

 <table id="table_DCF6B69A9D8C4DB7A10C4572F7484799">
  <thead>